 Petition Richmond Circuit Court to Restore Virginia Driving Privileges

 Convictions for certain offenses will revoke Virginia driving privileges.
-This can be the case with certain DUI convictions or from an old Habitual Offender revocation.
-In most cases, a driving privilege revocation will require that a Petition to Restore Driving Privileges be filed and argued before the Richmond Circuit Court.
+This can be true with certain DUI convictions or an old Habitual Offender revocation.
+In most cases, a driving privilege revocation requires a Petition to Restore Driving Privileges to be filed and argued before the Richmond Circuit Court.
 We frequently represent clients with this Petition.
 A common scenario involves a petitioner from another state who needs to clear up his/her Virginia status in the National Driver Registry.

 Richmond Virginia Hit & Run DISMISSED

-Our traffic lawyers represented a client for felony hit and run.
+Our traffic lawyers represented a client for a felony hit and run.
 The accident involved personal injury.
 The client was driving through an Intersection in the City of Richmond.
 The vehicle struck an object later determined to be a pedestrian near a crosswalk.
 The pedestrian was injured.
 The client circled the block to return to the scene of the accident.
 The client explained to police that she never saw a pedestrian.
-The Judge agreed with our argument that our client was not in violation of the Hit & Run law and dismissed the case.
+The Judge agreed with our argument that our client did not violate the Hit & Run law and dismissed the case.

 Richmond Reckless Driving Speeding 81/55 DISMISSED

 Our traffic attorneys represented a client from New York for reckless driving because he was driving 81 mph.
 The State Trooper used R.A.D.A.R. to calculate the speed.
 The State Trooper alleged a criminal misdemeanor reckless driving violation pursuant to Va.
 Code 46.2-862 due to the speed of 81 mph in a 55 mph speed zone.
 We could appear in Court for our client without her having to return.
 We were successful with arguments to protect our client.
 We convinced the Judge to dismiss the case.